 If partners cannot agree on larger issues — which may include religion, political leanings, the importance of sex and monogamy to the relationship, whether or not to get married or have kids, how much emphasis to place on career, or where to live — then it may be very difficult for their relationship to progress.

 If this is the case with you and your partner, then you need to take a step back and recognize how challenging it may be to overcome the obstacles that these disparate values will place in your path.
 This isn’t to say that you have to break up if you are not on the same page on major issues, but rather that you and your partner need to have frank, open discussions about how you will work around these areas of disagreement without having your relationship turn into a battleground.

 It’s OK to Seek Help For Difficult Relationship Decisions

 Deciding whether to remain in a relationship is very difficult.
-For many people, working with a therapist can help you figure out how to move forward if you’re feeling unsure and ambivalent.
+For many people, working with a couple’s counselor can help you figure out how to move forward if you’re feeling unsure and ambivalent.

 Reaching out to a therapist can feel daunting, but it can often help you “unstick” yourself from a very stuck relationship.